Browns interview 49ers coordinator Saleh for coaching job - WHIZ News

 The Browns have also scheduled interviews with Bills offensive coordinator Brian Daboll, Patriots offensive coordinator Josh McDaniels and Vikings offensive coordinator Kevin Stefanski, who nearly got Cleveland’s job a year ago.

-The 40-year-old Saleh has been coach Kyle Shanahan’s coordinator the past three seasons.
-San Francisco ranked among NFL leaders in nearly every statistical category this season.
-The 49ers were second in total defense and first against the pass.
+Saleh has been coach Kyle Shanahan’s coordinator the past three seasons.
+San Francisco ranked among league leaders in nearly every statistical category this season, finishing second in total defense and first against the pass.

+Star cornerback Richard Sherman said Saleh deserves much of the credit for the Niners’ dominance.

+“He’s infectious.
+His energy is infectious,” Sherman said.
+“Saleh’s energy has been fantastic and phenomenal and very consistent week in and week out, even last year.
+It’s great they’re noticing this year but he’s been like this forever.”

+“Saleh, I mess with him and call him (Mahatma) Gandhi,” Shanahan said.
+“Saleh is a peaceful giant.
+Saleh is very relaxed and peaceful.
+He’s not like that very much, that’s rare.
+He’s a very good teacher.
+He speaks to everyone with a lot of regard, a lot of respect, but it’s cool to see him like that because he’s not always like that.

+“He probably did black out and couldn’t control it.
+When you do that it’s very natural because he’s not putting on a show by any means because that’s not really how he is.
+He’s very relaxed, but there’s more anger and energy in there, saying it proves that it comes out in the heat of battle.”

-Against the Browns in October, San Francisco’s defensive front overwhelmed Cleveland’s line and sacked quarterback Baker Mayfield four times.
+Against the Browns in October, San Francisco’s defensive front overwhelmed Cleveland’s line and sacked Mayfield four times.
 The Niners had Mayfield scrambling all game and they intercepted him twice.

 Before going to San Francisco, Saleh was an assistant in Carolina.
 He won a Super Bowl on Seattle’s staff in 2013.